zxphyrx/highway/app/views/guides/corexy.md

 The most popular mainboard out there is the BigTreeTech SKR Mini E3 V3.
 It's super powerful, small, and has a ton of features.
 It's fast and has dual Z motor outputs, for only $30.

 I didn't do much research on heated beds, as I just bought mine from Kieran in Hack Club.
-From what I've seen, however, there are two types: the metal types you see on commercial printers and silicone bed plates.
-Silicone ones are orange and look flexible, while the metal ones have a black underside.
-I don't know much else about these, unfortunately.
+From what I've seen, however, there are two types: the black PCB-looking ones you see on commercial printers and silicone bed plates.
+Silicone ones are orange and look flexible, while the black ones are hard and have visible traces engraved in them.
+I don't know much else about these, unfortunately, except that both are attached to an aluminum plate that is attached with screws to its holder.

 The build plate is relatively easy.
-The tried-and-true type is textured PEI coated, with a sort of grainy appearance.
+The tried-and-true type is textured PEI-coated, with a sort of grainy appearance.
 If you don't like that graininess, you might check out glass or dual-sided textured PEI+PEO.
-The one I bought had PEI on one side and PEO on the other.
+The one I bought had textured PEI on one side and PEO on the other.
 PEO is a smooth, shiny coating usually engraved with reflective designs that imprint onto your parts.
+For more reading about which build plate is best for you, check [this](https://all3dp.com/2/3d-printer-bed-how-to-choose-the-right-build-plate/) out.

 Never solder AC voltage.
 It's dangerous and unreliable.
 Instead, use spade disconnect connectors, which grip tightly onto the pins on the back of the power inlet.
 Before buying, make sure that the pins on your inlet will fit in the connectors.
 Similarly, spade terminals look like forks and grab onto the screw terminals on your PSU.
 Again, make sure these fit before buying.